abdoghazy2015/CTF-Write-Ups/CyCTF24/Pwn/CyParser/readme.md

 1. Prints the address of the `printf` function.
 2. Accepts up to 336 bytes of user input and validates if its length is divisible by 4 (`inp % 4 == 0`).
 3. Decodes the input using Base64 and validates that the first two bytes of the decoded content are equal to `"CY"`.
-4. Checks if the third byte of the decoded content is less than or equal to `0x20`.
+4. Checks if the third byte of the decoded content is less than or equal to `0x20` (We knew that this check is for the 3rd byte by debugging).
 5. Copies data from the decoded input to a `buffer[44]` using `memcpy`, with the length determined by the value of the third byte.

 ---